How to Ezekiel Choke Someone

 Since you need to hug your partner's head, you need to utilize a low mount.
 Note that this is the same position where you might set up an arm triangle or reverse armbar.
 I personally prefer to cross my feet any time I have low mount, but it's up to you whether you use grapevine hooks or crossed feet; the really important measure is whether you can get your hips low enough to catch the neck with your arms.
 Once there, you may need to do some "swimming" (arm pummeling) to get back to the inside (and, ultimately, to your partner's neck).
 Finally, a three-finger grip might work better for you than all four, particularly with the index finger getting in the way.

 The leg drag is a fantastic position to set up an Ezekiel, especially as your partner begins to turn away during the pass (probably to avoid being stuck in side control).
 Start with the leg drag position (staples intact), and as your partner beings to make the turn, slow them down with your lapel grip.
 Now reach through as far as you can with your right arm, making sure to pat your partner on the back, right between the shoulder blades.
 Now, just grab inside your sleeve as before, but this time with their arm inside of the Ezekiel choke, not just their head.

 Ezekiel or Cross Choke?

-While the Ezekiel is a choke most white belts have been introduced to, there is a great deal of subtlety with some of the various set ups and tricks you can use to set these things up.
-Don't forget, also: you can finish the Ezekiel from inside your opponent's guard, from the bottom of mount, and from a wide variety of other position as well.
+While the Ezekiel is a choke most white belts have been introduced to, there is a great deal of subtlety with some of the various setups and tricks you can use to set these things up.
+Don't forget, also: you can finish the Ezekiel from inside your opponent's guard, from the bottom of mount, and from a wide variety of other positions as well.
 When playing, be sure to be unafraid of tapping to your partner (when you tap, you learn, and when you learn, you improve).
 Finally, as always, please let me know how these techniques are working for you!